Frequently asked questions

 In order to ensure your privacy and confidentiality, I will most likely ignore you outside of the therapy space.
 Naturally, if you smile at me first, I will take your cue and return the smile.
 Just remember not to feel slighted if you bump into me outside, even if it’s simply in our building elevator, and I don’t acknowledge you.

-Some people are okay with introducing to the people they are with who I am.
-That is fine by me too.
+Some people are okay with introducing to the people they are with who I am; this is fine by me.
 Rule of thumb is that in any situation, we go with your preferences and comfort level.

 Q: What happens if I am running late for my session?